 Adopt this element for use in describing scholarly publications deposited as part of the MIT Open Access mandate.
-Make this element required.
+Make this element conditionally required.
+The condition for required inclusion of this element is the occasion when metadata for an Item has been harvested or received from an external source that requires attribution.
 Use authorized headings for the names of faculty members and publishers that provide content for inclusion in the repository.
+Whenever possible include a link to a faculty member or publisher's website.

-Depositing Author Element
+Approving Author Element

-Depositing Author
+Approving Author